thecolorblocks/ordlotte/README.md

 This time, we introduce: **ordlotte**.

+## Why Ordlotte?

+Proofs of randomness and raffle/giveaway results are all verifiable on chain.
+Don't trust.
+Verify.

+Using future block hash to guarantee provable randomness.

 ## Operations

 To host a open and fair lottery on Ordinals, you must first **inscribe a provably fair algorithm**, written in JavaScript, that generates winners from an array of wallets.